-This year, the residential exemption will save qualified homeowners $2,433 on their tax bill, nearly $500 more than last year's amount.
-Additional tax relief for homeowners may be available by filing for a personal exemption.
-Qualified senior homeowners may also apply for the tax deferral program.
+This year, the residential exemption saved qualified homeowners $2,433 on their tax bill, nearly $500 more than last year's amount.

 - This return is a request, by law, for income and expense information.
 We use it to determine the value of the subject property.